 The Modern Slavery Act 2015 (‘the Act’) creates offences in respect of slavery, servitude, forced or compulsory labour and human trafficking.
 The Bradfords Group Limited (‘the Bradfords Group’) is committed to supporting both the aims and the letter of the Act, namely to combat all forms of modern slavery and human trafficking and improve our practices across our group to help achieve this.

-We are one of the UK’s leading independent distributors of construction materials, operating within England & Wales, supplying primarily the construction sector.
+We are one of the UK’s leading independent distributors of construction materials, operating in England, supplying primarily the construction sector.
 Our subsidiary companies include:

 - YPS Limited which is a plumbing and heating merchant.

 As a Group, at 31st March 2019, we employed approximately 700 employees across 43 sites in the UK.
 We are an Investors in People accredited employer.
 Across The Bradfords Group, we are committed to conducting business strictly in accordance with all applicable laws and regulations in the UK, including health & safety, environmental, anti-bribery, equality and employment legislation.
 This extends to maintaining high standards of behaviour amongst our employees through our training and development initiatives which form part of our continuing Investors in People accreditation.

 We have established rigorous HR processes, systems and controls to ensure: